lcsirmaz/aleph/README.md

 * [genc](genc) Aleph standard library file and C headers
 * [doc](doc) Aleph Manual and some implementation details
 * [sample](sample) Sample Aleph programs
-* [bootstrap](bootstrap) Hand-translations of early versions of the compiler and linker for bootrapping the translation process.
+* [bootstrap](bootstrap) Hand-translations of an early version of the compiler and linker for bootrapping.

-## Compilingt the Aleph - C compiler
+## Compiling the Aleph - C compiler

 Compile the `comp.c` and `link.c` files from the [c](c) directory: